-Under the laws of the Commonwealth as presently enacted and construed, interest on the Series of 2020 Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax.
+In the opinion of Co-Bond Counsel, under the laws of the Commonwealth, as enacted and construed on the date hereof, the interest on the Series A of 2020 Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax.

-The Series of 2020 Bonds and the interest thereon may be subject to state or local taxes in jurisdictions other than the Commonwealth under applicable state or local tax laws.
+The Series A of 2020 Bonds and the interest thereon may be subject to state or local taxes in jurisdictions other than the Commonwealth under applicable state or local tax laws.